danielfett/draft-dpop/main.md

-The primary aim of DPoP is to prevent unauthorized or illegitimate parties from using leaked or stolen access tokens by binding a token to a public key upon issuance and requiring that the client demonstrate possession of the corresponding private key when using the token.
+The primary aim of DPoP is to prevent unauthorized or illegitimate parties from using leaked or stolen access tokens by binding a token to a public key upon issuance and requiring that the client proves possession of the corresponding private key when using the token.
 This constrains the legitimate sender of the token to only the party with access to the private key and gives the server receiving the token added